xjanzen/stock-analysis/README.md

 # Stock Analysis

 ## Overview of Project
 We're refactoring a previous excel sheet that allowed you to look at a set of stock data and analyse those stocks.
 We need to refactor the code to allow it to work more efficiently and only loop through the stock data once instead of going through all the data for every separate stock.
-This is to help our friend Steve expand on his previous ask of analyzing stocks to allow him to potentially look through more stock data faster and more efficiently than before
+This is to help our friend Steve expand on his previous ask of analyzing stocks to allow him to potentially look through more stock data faster and more efficiently than before.

 ## Results
 ### Timing
 Before refactoring the code it would take anywhere from a couple seconds to sometimes going a little over 10 seconds.
-Now I have yet to run the code and have it take longer than 0.2 seconds, usually taking ~0.10-0.15 seconds:
+Now I have yet to run the code and have it take longer than 0.2 seconds, usually taking ~0.10-0.15 seconds.
+This should only get more noticeable the larger the data set gets:
 |VBA Challenge 2017|VBA Challenge 2018|
 |----|----|
 |![VBA Challenge 2017](resources/VBA_Challenge_2017.png)|![VBA Challenge 2018](resources/VBA_Challenge_2018.png)|